jodersky/k8055/README.md

 To remove all generated files, run ```make clean```.

+### System install
+Run  ```make install``` to install the library and header files (this command does essentially the same as a local build with the exception that products are copied to /usr/local/ by default).
+You may change that path by passing 'make' the variable 'PREFIX', i.e. ```make install PREFIX=/my/custom/path```.
+To uninstall, run ```make uninstall```.

 ### Udev Rules
-If your system uses udev, you will probably have to configure it to allow access the k8055 boards.
+If your system uses udev, you will probably have to configure it to allow access to the k8055 boards.
 The following instructions show how to configure udev (you will need root privileges).

 1. Copy the file `k8055.rules' into the udev rules directory, typically /etc/udev/rules.d